awsdocs/amazon-cloudfront-developer-guide/doc_source/secure-connections-supported-viewer-protocols-ciphers.md

 ### OpenSSL and RFC Cipher Names<a name="secure-connections-openssl-rfc-cipher-names"></a>

 OpenSSL and IETF RFC 5246, [The Transport Layer Security \(TLS\) Protocol Version 1\.2](https://tools.ietf.org/html/rfc5246), use different names for the same ciphers\.
-The following table maps the OpenSSL name to the RFC name for each cipher that CloudFront supports\.
+The following table maps the OpenSSL name to the RFC name for each cipher\.

 ****